verilator/verilator/docs/guide/example_cc.rst

    own compile rules, and run make yourself as we show in :ref:`Example SystemC Execution`.)

-#. :vlopt:`-j` `0' to Verilate using use as many CPU threads as the machine
+#. :vlopt:`-j 0 <-j>` to Verilate using use as many CPU threads as the
-   has.
+   machine has.

 #. :vlopt:`-Wall` so Verilator has stronger lint warnings
    enabled.

 #.
-An finally, :command:`our.v` which is our SystemVerilog design file.
+And finally, :command:`our.v` which is our SystemVerilog design file.

 Once Verilator completes we can see the generated C++ code under the :file:`obj_dir` directory.